varunbln/CustomArmor/README.md

 * Grant players special custom capes only when an entire Armor Set is worn
 * Whitelist or Blacklist abilities from working in specific worlds.
 * Infinite customization and every aspect of the Armor Set is configurable.
+* Changeable item durability to let CustomArmor have more durability points!
 * Granting players Custom Armor Sets is super easy and can be done with just a simple command.
 * Custom Events for Developers to do their own magic whenever Custom Armor Sets are activated or deactivated.
 ## Ideas for Server Owners: